How to book Greek ferry tickets – Travel tips & info

 Passengers with heavy loads.

 In the last section of this long guide about purchasing your Greek ferry tickets, you will find some helpful travel tips.
-Whatever didn’t fit in the FAQ section above has a place here.
-The following tips for the Greek ferries intend to give you extra help for your island hopping in Greece and also to save you from unwanted vacation stress.
+Anything not covered in the FAQ section above can be found here.
+The following tips for the Greek ferries are intended to give you extra help for your island hopping in Greece and also to save you from unwanted vacation stress.

 So, here are 5+1 travel tips for your Greek ferries experience.